Wheel Strategy Spreadsheet: Free Google Sheets Options Tracker Template

 Google Sheets Tracker for Selling Options: The KPI Dashboard

-• Number of Trades/Winning Trades/Losing Trades: Quantifies your activity and success rate.
+• Number of Trades, Winning Trades, and Losing Trades: Measures activity and success rate.

-• Win Rate (%): A key measure of your strategy's effectiveness.
+• Win Rate: A key measure of strategy effectiveness.

-• Average Net Premium per Trade: Are your trades consistently profitable, or are you relying on a few big wins?
+• Average Net Premium per Trade: Shows whether you rely on a few big wins or a consistent process.

 Advanced Considerations for the Serious Trader